lvalentin/help/app/_console/en/website-timeline.md

 1. One blank at *2ms*; the page begins to render.
 2. One at *167ms*; all text and CSS seems to be loaded.
 It just lack some images.
 3. The complete rendered page at *1.45 s*.
-Not so bad !
+Not so bad!

 ## Timeline in the Check my Website console